mozilla/sumo/README.md

 A card from here either moves to the `Backlog`, `Next Items` or it is closed.

 **A card can be closed, even if it is valid, if it is not going to be worked on in more than six months**.

+#### Epics

+The list of epics for the project that the team works on.
+Epics stay in this column until all tasks are done and then are closed.

 #### Backlog column